-8.3.3 Redeploying Java EE Applications
+9.3.3 Redeploying Java EE Applications

-You can redeploy an application that has been undeployed from a WebLogic Managed Server or a cluster.
+You can redeploy a new version of an updated application, redeploy the same version, or redeploy a non-versioned application.
+You can redeploy an application to a cluster or a Managed Server.
 This section describes how to redeploy an application to a Managed Server.

-8.3.3.1 Redeploying Java EE Applications Using Fusion Middleware Control
+9.3.3.1 Redeploying Java EE Applications Using Fusion Middleware Control